-The Cypress Hills Destination Area is a collection of communities, attractions, events and businesses that stretches from a corner of southeast Alberta to across the entire southwest corner of Saskatchewan.
-An interprovincial initiative that embodies the spirit, the history, and the people of Canada’s western heritage.
+The Cypress Hills Destination Area, an interprovincial initiative that embodies the spirit, the history, and the people of Canada’s western heritage, is a collection of communities, attractions, events and businesses that stretches from a corner of southeast Alberta across the entire southwest corner of Saskatchewan.

 A recreation area for campers and resort-guests alike, Cypress Hills Interprovincial Park is a shared initiative that spans the Alberta and Saskatchewan borders.
-A rare mixture of provincial, federal, and private ranch lands, it is here where Canada’s western settlers first came to build a new life, and here where Canada’s first NWMP Headquarters was stationed, at Fort Walsh National Historic Site.
-A Fort that was established in response to the devastating Cypress Hills Massacre, which heralded the end of the wild wild west, and the beginning of western settlers.
+A rare mixture of provincial, federal, and private ranch lands, it is here where Canada’s western settlers first came to build new lives, and where Canada’s first NWMP Headquarters was stationed.
+Fort Walsh National Historic Site preserves the NWMP fort established in response to the devastating Cypress Hills Massacre, which heralded the end of the Wild West, and the beginning of western settlers.

-Located near Fort Walsh directly on the Alberta and Saskatchewan border, lies the Historic Reesor Ranch.
-The first ranch in Saskatchewan to ever be awarded a Provincial Heritage Designation, this family-owned ranching operation was established in 1904 by William (WD) Reesor and Alice Moffatt who, along with their four sons in 1916, built the ranch house that today operates as a bed and breakfast and the family home of Scott and Theresa Reesor.
-In addition to continuing on with the ranching tradition of their ancestors, the Reesor family offers visitors a chance to ride the ol’ west on one of their Canadian Signature Experience horseback riding adventures, stay in an old log barn, bunkhouse, or cabin, or learn more about the history of the ranch and its people on their Wine in the West Tours.
+Located near Fort Walsh, the Historic Reesor Ranch lies on the Alberta- Saskatchewan border.
+The first ranch in Saskatchewan to ever be awarded a Provincial Heritage Designation, this family-owned ranching operation was established in 1904 by William (WD) Reesor and Alice Moffatt who, in 1916 along with their four sons, built the ranch house that today operates as an award-winning bed and breakfast and the family home of Scott and Theresa Reesor.
+In addition to continuing on with the ranching tradition of their ancestors, the Reesor family offers visitors a chance to ride the Old West on one of their Canadian Signature Experience horseback riding adventures, stay in an old log barn, bunkhouse, or cabin, or learn more about the history of the ranch and its people on their Wine in the West Tours.

-A little further East of the Cypress Hills lies the community of Maple Creek, Saskatchewan.
-Named Canada’s Greatest Western Town by Western Horse Review Magazine in 2014, the community’s history ties directly in with Fort Walsh’s as well as with the ranchers who settled in the area.
+The community of Maple Creek, Saskatchewan is just north of the Cypress Hills on Highway 21.
+Named Canada’s Greatest Western Town by Western Horse Review Magazine in 2014, the community’s history links with that of Fort Walsh and the ranchers who settled the area.

-Known as the ol’ Cowtown it offers whimsical nods to its cowboy past, Saskatchewan’s oldest continuous operating museum which documents its western heritage, and a host of events that recognizes its rich history.
-Events that include: the CCA Rodeo, Heritage Festival, Showdown in Cowtown (featuring Indian Races), the Taste of Maple Creek, the Cowboy Poetry Gathering and Mustering, Cowboy Christmas, and the iconic and uniquely Maple Creek, Battle of the Little Big Puck, which features a battle of the hockey variety between the Nekaneet First Nation and area Cowboys, all officiated by red-serge wearing RCMP.
-It’s a tradition 38 years in the making that highlights the unique relationship that exists between these two diverse cultures.
+Known as the Old Cowtown, Maple Creek is proud of its cowboy past, showing it off in Saskatchewan’s oldest continuous operating museum where its western heritage is documented, and also in many community events that recognize its rich history.
+Events include: the CCA Rodeo, Heritage Festival, Showdown in Cowtown (featuring Indian Relay Races), the Taste of Maple Creek, the Cowboy Poetry Gathering and Mustering, Cowboy Christmas, and the iconic and uniquely Maple Creek Battle of the Little Big Puck, featuring a battle of the hockey variety between the Nekaneet First Nation and area Cowboys.
+This annual hockey game is officiated by RCMP members in red serge to add to the colour and historical context of the event.
+The 38-year tradition highlights the unique relationship that exists between these two diverse cultures.

-For those who are looking to see wild Bison roaming the plain, the Cypress Hills Destination Area also offers two such places to view these majestic animals, including Old Man on His Back Nature Conservancy near the Town of Eastend, SK, and Grasslands National Park, where in addition to taking in the Bison facility, you can also enjoy a cup of Cowboy Coffee, at their weekly story-telling event with Park’s staff, tour an original homestead and view the remains of an underground barn built to provide shelter to stock in lieu of trees.
+For those who are looking for wild bison roaming the plain, the Cypress Hills Destination Area also offers two places to view these majestic animals, including Old Man on His Back Nature Conservancy near the Town of Eastend, SK, and Grasslands National Park.
+In addition to seeing bison in the park’s dramatic landscape, you can also enjoy a cup of Cowboy Coffee at their weekly story-telling event, tour an original homestead and view the remains of an underground barn built to provide shelter for stock.